Your money-making expert. Financial journalist, TV and radio personality.

-Make sure you’ve taken care of any expensive debts like credit cards, especially when considering the fact that rising interest rates could hasten the end of 0% deals.
+Make sure you’ve taken care of any expensive debts like credit cards, especially when considering the fact that 0% deals may not be around for ever.
 Also, have a realistic budget so that you know how much money you’re able to invest once you’ve covered your day-to-day expenses each month.

 By starting out like this, you’ll get off on the right foot.
 It will be much easier to concentrate on your investments if you know the rest of your finances are in good health.

 What you want your end result to be can help dictate the rest of your investing structure.

 Your time horizon for your investments will also play a part in creating your strategy.

 Or, you may want to be aggressive, putting your money into growth shares in the hope of generating market-beating returns.

 Your goals will be unique to you.
 So it’s important that your investing strategy reflects that.
 Otherwise, you’ll be wandering aimlessly with no sense of direction.

 Your tolerance for risk will also play a big part in your decision process.

 Whether you’ve got the stomach for risk and volatility will help you steer in the right direction.
 It will give you some insight when it comes to working out what investments may or may not work well within your portfolio.

 This is something very personal to you.
 Just because you have lots of time on your side doesn’t mean you have to opt for higher-risk investments, and vice versa.